intel/thunderboltshare/CONTRIBUTING.md

 ### License

-<PROJECT NAME> is licensed under the terms in [LICENSE]<link to license file in repo>.
+The Thunderbolt™ Share OBS Studio Plugin is licensed under the terms in [GNU GENERAL PUBLIC LICENSE](obs-studio-plugin/LICENSE.txt).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work